-Melania Trump New What She Was Getting Into When She Married Donald Trump Claims The L.A.
-Times
+Melania Trump New What She Was Getting Into When She Married Donald Trump Claims The ‘L.A.
+Times’

 Melania Trump has gone through a lot in her husband’s first year as President of the United States.
 While multiple cheating scandals have rocked the White House in recent months, it isn’t clear how much the First Lady can take before she pulls the plug and leaves Trump to run the country by himself.
-But has Melania know about Trump’s dirty past all along?
+But has Melania known about Trump’s dirty past all along?

-According to LA Times, Melania probably knew all about Trump’s cheating ways when they tied the knot.
+According to the LA Times, Melania probably knew all about Trump’s cheating ways when they tied the knot.
 In fact, Melania probably had a good idea what she was getting into when she started dating the billionaire mogul, including his penchant for cheating.

 That, of course, doesn’t excuse Trump’s behavior towards women, but it does beg the question as to why Melania agreed to marry him in the first place.